q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 The InfluxDB API is a REST API that accepts standard HTTP request verbs and returns standard HTTP response codes.
-If InfluxDB sends a response body, the body may have one of the following formats, depending on the endpoint and response status:
+If InfluxDB sends a response body, the body will have one of the following formats, depending on the endpoint and response status:

 - JSON: responses with resources or error messages
 - CSV: responses with query results.